WebOrigami/docs/src/content/language/tutorial.md

 ## Start

+You can run this tutorial on GitHub Codespaces, which uses a web-based version of VS Code, a popular editor for professional software developers.
+Codespaces is a fee-based service, but free GitHub accounts include a monthly amount of free use of Codespaces.
+As an alternative, you can also clone the project locally and use whatever code editor you prefer.

 <span class="tutorialStep"></span> Open the
-<a href="https://glitch.com/edit/#!/origami-framework-intro" target="_blank">tutorial project on Glitch</a>, a free web-based code editor.

-You can use any web tool with Origami; Glitch is used here because it's free and has no setup.
+<a href="https://github.com/WebOrigami/framework-intro" target="_blank">introduction on GitHub</a>.

-<span class="tutorialStep"></span> Click the **Remix** button (or Remix to Edit, either works) to create your own copy of the project.
+<span class="tutorialStep"></span> Create your own copy of the project by clicking the **Fork** button near the top.

+<span class="tutorialStep"></span> In your newly-created copy of the pattern intro project, click the **Code** button, then the **Codespaces** tab, then click the button **Create codespace on main**.

-You'll see a list of files on the left and the currently-open file (the project's ReadMe) in the center.
+You'll see a list of files on the left.

-<span class="tutorialStep"></span> Click the **Preview** button at the bottom of the window, then **Open Preview Pane** to open a preview pane on the right.
+<span class="tutorialStep"></span> Click the **Run and Debug** button (▷) in the left bar.
+This will start the small Origami server.

+<span class="tutorialStep"></span> A notification should appear saying, "Your application running on port 5000 is available."
+Click the **Open in Browser** button to open the running tutorial site in a separate window tab.

+You're going to be switching back and forth between these two browser windows.
+Let's call them the Code window and the Preview window.
+(In a moment you'll open a third window.)

-The page in the preview pane says: Hello
+The page in the Preview window should say: Hello

 ## Edit a simple page

 You'll define the complete set of pages and other resources your site will need in an Origami file with a `.ori` extension.
 This project is configured to serve the site defined in `src/site.ori`.

-<span class="tutorialStep"></span> In the `src` folder, open `site.ori`:
+<span class="tutorialStep"></span> In the Code window, click the code Explorer (an icon with two overlapping documents) in the left bar.
+Expand the `src` folder and open `site.ori`:

 ```ori
 {